Back to Baros: What happened when we returned to our island paradise

 We decided to return to Baros

-I was immediately advised against it.
-Our neighbors told us that the perfect journey could not be recreated; That it was better as a perfect memory, but I knew that I would regret never returned and decided to take the risk.
+We were immediately advised against it.
+Our neighbors told us that you can't recreate the perfect trip; that it was better as a perfect memory, but I knew I would regret never going back and decided to take the risk.

-Peter and I booked a week at Baros and made the 12-hour flight from London.
-On arrival we were accompanied six hours before the official check-in to our beautiful beach villa.
-It was like getting an additional day free of charge and we were very satisfied.
+Peter and I booked a week with Baros and made the 12 hour flight from London.
+Upon arrival we were escorted to our beautiful beach villa six hours before official check-in.
+It was like getting an extra day for free and we were very happy.

-Unfortunately, our joy was not permanent.
-When I went out on our shady veranda, my heart sank.
-When we stayed in the Baros for the first time, our room looked at a section of the beach, which, apart from one or two couples on an evening walk, was mostly our own.
-This time we stood in front of a jetty that was occupied by a stranger who performed in his swimming trunks.
-He had hung his boxer shorts on the parasol that fluctuated in the wind.
-He stood in the middle of my field of vision, rubbed his beer belly and then scratched his butt.
+Unfortunately our joy didn't last.
+As I walked out onto our shady porch, my heart sank.
+The first time we stayed at Baros, our room overlooked a stretch of beach that was largely our own, aside from one or two couples out for an evening stroll.
+This time we found ourselves standing in front of a jetty occupied by a stranger parading in his swimming trunks.
+He had hung his boxer shorts on the parasol, which swayed in the wind.
+He stood in the middle of my field of vision, rubbed his beer belly, and then scratched his butt.

-I gave him my best death view, but he said happily Hello, then pulled his speedos out of an invisible column and dropped on a couch.
-This was not the romantic private paradise that I expected.
+I gave him my best death stare, but he happily said hello, then pulled his Speedos out of an invisible crevice and collapsed onto a lounger.
+This was not the romantic private paradise I was expecting.

-I, the Briton I am, asked if you might be so friendly, maybe, maybe to move us to another room.
-We were told that the only other available beach villa was right next to the bar.
-With live music on five out of seven evenings, it would neither be quiet nor calm.
+Me, being the Brit that I am, asked if maybe, maybe, possibly, they would be kind enough to move us to another room.
+We were told the only other beach villa available was right next to the bar.
+With live music five out of seven nights it would be neither quiet nor quiet.

-I asked if you might be put in another room category (codespeak for please upgrade), but I was immediately told that this would cost extra.
-It was a bit of a bad awakening.
-I had assumed that in view of the associated astronomical costs, they would find a way to solve the problem.
-This trip was the highlight of four years of hard work, but the view was anything but luxurious.
-I realized that our neighbors might have been right.
+I asked if they would perhaps put us in a different room type (codespeak for please upgrade) but was immediately told that this would cost extra.
+That was a bit of a rude awakening.
+I had assumed that given the astronomical costs involved, they would find a way to solve the problem.
+This trip was the culmination of four years of hard work, but the view was anything but luxurious.
+I realized that maybe our neighbors had been right after all.

-I pressed the problem, but was rejected again.
-After my third polite attempt, I unfortunately have to say that I started Karen fully.
-I asked to speak to the manager, but I was told that he was not available.
+I pressed the issue but was rejected again.
+After my third attempt at being polite, I'm sorry to say that I've gone all out on Karen.
+I asked to speak to the manager but was told he was unavailable.
 Peter tried to calm me down, but I really wanted to change.
-For good or bad, I got an insight into why rich people are justified so often.
-Back in our room I sent the manager a picture of our unwanted guest who scratched his butt again.
+For better or worse, I've gained insight into why rich people are so often entitled.
+Back in our room, I sent the manager a picture of our unwanted guest scratching his butt again.

 Within an hour we were upgraded to a water villa.
-It makes me sad to say that, but sometimes you just have to be an asshole.
+It makes me sad to say this, but sometimes you just have to be an asshole.

 Atlas & Boots

-From then on, things improved immediately.
-While there were little popular populations that did not exist 10 years ago - high -rise buildings on the horizon, concrete defenses to support the beach - there were also significant improvements.
-For example, the food was absolutely exquisite.
-We were also in a water villa with direct access to the Indian Ocean.
-This was the experience we had hoped to repeat.
+From there, things immediately improved.
+While there were little bugbears that didn't exist 10 years ago - high-rise buildings on the horizon, concrete defenses to support the beach - there were also significant improvements.
+The food, for example, was absolutely exquisite.
+We also stayed in a water villa with direct access to the Indian Ocean.
+This was the experience we hoped to repeat.

-As a further risk, we decided to repeat the sandbar dinner, a luxurious experience in which we sailed into a tiny sandbar and were catered for and catered for by a private chef.
+As another risk, we decided to repeat the sandbar dinner, a luxurious experience where we sailed to a tiny sandbar and were wined and dined by a private chef.
 Our first experience in 2012 was completely flawless.
 This time we had a weaker sunset and stronger wind.
-The latter meant that instead of a gentle yellow flame we fed in bright artificial light.
-Trivial, yes, but that is exactly the risk of repeating a perfect journey.
-Every little deficiency can affect your week.
+The latter meant that instead of the gentle yellow flame, we dined in bright artificial light.
+Trivial, yes, but that is precisely the danger of repeating a perfect trip.
+Any small deficiency can affect your week.

-I fought the wind and looked for a hair band or even a face mask in my pocket with which I could tie my hair together.
-After all, I tamed it with a pen.
-After champagne and Kanapees, we made ourselves comfortable to eat.
-The chef Dinusha has conjured up an absolute feast.
-When we moved through the first course, dozens of crabs joined us who scurried around the edge of light.
-While Peter found it charming, I was unsettled by it.
-Nevertheless, we had an all -round magical evening.
-I was afraid that the experience of memory would not do justice - especially since we paid for it this time - but that did it absolutely.
+I fought the wind and searched my bag for a hair band or even a face mask to tie my hair up with.
+Finally I tamed it with a pen.
+After champagne and canapes we settled in for dinner.
+Chef Dinusha created an absolute feast.
+As we moved through the first course, we were joined by dozens of crabs scurrying around the edge of the light.
+While Peter found this charming, I was unsettled by it.
+Nevertheless, we had a completely magical evening.
+I was worried the experience wouldn't live up to the memory - especially since we were paying for it this time - but it absolutely did.

 Atlas & Boots

-The rest of the week was a dreamy fog of swimming, snorkeling, drinking and eating.
-So - was it worth it afterwards or were our neighbors right?
+The rest of the week was a dreamy blur of swimming, snorkeling, drinking and eating.
+So, in retrospect, was it worth it or were our neighbors right?

-Despite the starting difficulties, despite the strong winds, the crabs and the small differences, I have to say, yes, that was it.
-This was a place that I had dreamed of for more than 10 years.
-If I had never visited it again, I know that I would have regretted it.
+Despite the start-up difficulties, despite the strong winds, the crabs and the small differences, I have to say, yes, that was it.
+This was a place I had dreamed of for more than 10 years.
+If I had never visited again, I know I would have regretted it.

-There is a lot to say about living with a perfect memory; Taking it out every now and then to admire it in the light and then remove it for safe storage.
-The attempt to rebuild it can go wrong - as we were almost the case - but in the end it was worth the risk.
+There's something to be said for living with a perfect memory; taking it out every now and then to admire it in the light and then putting it away for safekeeping.
+Trying to recreate it can go horribly wrong - as ours almost did - but in the end it was worth the risk.
 Now we can remember two perfect memories.

 Mission statement: Atlas & Boots